Picture Tutorial for stages of labor, birth and after the birth (will open in new window)

 We usually opt out of using heat lamps, but since our goats will be kidding in a larger barn this year we might have to use them this year.
 There are lots of people who do use them and also will use a setup that includes a barrel for the kids to snuggle into.
 You can search for photos of this type of setup on the internet.

 There are two ways to go with this answer.
 Conventional and Natural.
-We began our goat journey using conventional medications, but after a few years are transitioning to an all natural method to raising our animals.
+We began our goat journey using conventional medications, but after a few years we are now transitioning to an all natural method to raising our animals.
 I will include some items that we had for both types.
 Please remember that this is NOT an all inclusive list.
 I have included some of the top ones I would recommend.
 Our personal herbal medicine chest is quite extensive and at some point maybe we will be able to list everything we keep on hand.

 Syringes and needles